YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/tags-metadata.md

 ## Tags in nodes

-Nodes can also have tags, which describe the
+Nodes can also have tags, which you can use to add labels that describe the node.

 Node tags they work a bit differently than line tags: they are defined in the header with the `tags` key, and they don't have to begin with a hash symbol (`#`).